for speed and SEO

 - Use lazy load.
 A good caching plugin like WP-Rocket (LINK) or a good image optimisation plugin will handle this.
 It means that images load only when they come into view; this alone can give your page a significant speed boost.
 Used to cause Google indexing problems but not any more.

-- Use the alt tag on your images!
-For an SEO optimisation boost.
+- For an SEO optimisation boost, use the alt tag on your images!

 - Use keywords in your image file name or use the page title.
 Another SEO boost.